 For information regarding the requirements for special education programming in accredited-funded private schools, see Requirements for Special Education in Accredited-Funded Private Schools.

-For more information on private schools, see the Alberta Education website section explaining school choice, or contact the Provincial Coordinator of Private Schools in School Accreditation and Standards.
+For more information on private schools, see Private Schools on the Alberta Education website, or contact the Provincial Coordinator of Private Schools in School Accreditation and Standards.

 Considerations for Program Delivery